utkuburgaz/utkuburgaz.github.io/about.md

 ---

-I'm an Engineer based in Ankara, Turkey.
+I'm an engineer based in Ankara, Turkey.

 I love to design and build stuff.